Falsedeer/Stardust/README.md

 # DESC:
 Stardust is a lightweight, and fully functional reverse shell coded in C,
-and support interactive command execution
+which currently only support basic feature of command execution (Ver-0.1.2).

 Remmber to use the latest release(Ver-0.1.2) of Stardust in order to have the best experience.
 ![](https://raw.githubusercontent.com/Falsedeer/Stardust/main/Picture/1.png)